-Specifies the identifier of the application the adapter daemon is servicing.
-Defaults to the application ID with which the adapter daemon was started.
+Specifies the identifier of the application that the adapter daemon is servicing.
+It defaults to the application ID with which the adapter daemon was started.

 epicminworkers

 Specifies the number of adapter workers started by the adapter daemon.
 The default is 1.